Next-to-leading order QCD corrections to electromagnetic production and decay of fully charm tetraquarks: Discussion and Numerical Results

 For the photon fusion in UPCs of proton-proton (P-P) and nucleus-nucleus (A-B), the electromagnetic field of the charged particles accelerated at high energies can be identified as a flux of quasireal photons in the equivalent photon approximation.
-We then give the photon fusion cross section in various UPCs processes in Table \ref{tab:cs}.
-The UPCs cross section of fully charm tetraquark is not small.
-The cross section via photon fussion in proton-proton collision is around $0.1pb$, while the related cross section becomes around $\mu b$ in Lead-Lead collision because of the electromagnetic enhancing factor, i.e. the square of its electric charge $Z^2$.
-We also show our results of photon fussion cross sections of $T^{0++}_{4c}$ and $T^{2++}_{4c}$ for different collision center of mass energy $\sqrt{s}$ in electron-positron collision processes $(e^-\;e^+\,\xrightarrow{\gamma\gamma} e^-\;e^+\; T_{4c})$ in Table \ref{tab:csee}.
-From the table, the cross sections of fully charm tetraquarks are also small.
+In this procedure we use $\theta=\pi/4$ and assume that ${\mathcal{B}(T_{4c})}=0.5$.
+We then give the photon fusion cross section in various UPC processes in Table \ref{tab:cs}.
+The UPC cross section of fully charm tetraquarks is not small.
+The cross section via photon fusion in proton-proton collision is around 0.1 pb, while the related cross section becomes around $\mu b$ in Lead-Lead collision because of the electromagnetic enhancing factor, i.e. the square of its electric charge $Z^2$.
+We also show our results of photon fusion cross sections of $T^{0++}_{4c}$ and $T^{2++}_{4c}$ for different collision center of mass energy $\sqrt{s}$ in electron-positron collision processes $(e^-\;e^+\,\xrightarrow{\gamma\gamma} e^-\;e^+\; T_{4c})$ in Table \ref{tab:csee}.
+From the table, the cross sections of fully charm tetraquarks are small.
 Nonetheless, these physical findings offer valuable guidance for the feasibility studies of future planned experimental facilities such as STCF and CEPC regarding fully charm tetraquark states~\cite{Ai:2025xop,Achasov:2023gey,CEPCStudyGroup:2023quu}.